Boney M.: 1990 and on: failed reunions and public interest

-1992 saw a renewed interest in Boney M.'s music with the Boney M. Megamix single returning the group to the UK Top 10 for the first time since 1980, and a subsequent Greatest Hits album reaching the UK Top 20 in 1993.
-While Marcia Barrett, now residing in Florida, was battling cancer and unable to perform, Boney M. toured the world with a line-up of Liz Mitchell, Carol Grey, Patricia Lorna Foster and Curt Dee Daran (replaced by Tony Ashcroft in 1994).
-They released the single Papa Chico but failed to chart.
-Maizie Williams assembled her own Boney M. with an ever-changing line-up.
+1992 saw a renewed interest in Boney M.'s music with the "Boney M. Megamix" single returning the group to the UK Top 10 for the first time since 1980, and a subsequent greatest hits album, Gold – 20 Super Hits, reaching the UK Top 20 in 1993.
+While Marcia Barrett, by then living in Florida, had cancer and was unable to perform, Boney M. toured the world with a line-up of Liz Mitchell, Carol Grey, Patricia Lorna Foster and Curt Dee Daran (replaced by Tony Ashcroft in 1994).
+They released the single "Papa Chico", but it failed to chart.
+Maizie Williams assembled her own Boney M., with an ever-changing line-up.
 Bobby Farrell also toured with varying trios of female performers.

-Liz Mitchell was touring the world with her line-up of Boney M., which is the only line-up officially supported by Farian (the court ruling of 1990 stated that all four members are entitled to perform their own Boney M. shows).
-Bobby Farrell and Liz Mitchell have released solo albums containing their own re-recordings of Boney M.'s classic hits.
-Maizie Williams released her first solo album in 2006 and her own single version of Boney M.'s Sunny.
-In 2007 her rendition of "Daddy Cool" with Melo-M hit the number one spot in the Latvian (LMK) Charts.
-Marcia Barrett has released two solo albums with a third scheduled for release in 2010.
+Mitchell was touring the world with her line-up of Boney M., which was the only line-up officially supported by Farian; a court ruling in 1990 stated that all four members are entitled to perform their own Boney M. shows.
+Farrell and Mitchell have released solo albums featuring their own re-recordings of Boney M.'s classic hits.
+Williams released her first solo album in 2006, and her own single version of "Sunny".
+In 2007, her rendition of "Daddy Cool" with Melo-M hit the number one spot in the Latvian (LMK) Charts.
+Marcia Barrett has released two solo albums, with a third scheduled for release in 2010.

-As recounted in his 1988 book Touching the Void, the British climber Joe Simpson was subsequently to find the catchy tune of Brown Girl in the Ring haunting him in the final hours of his struggle to survive the descent of Siula Grande in the Andes, and the song was later used in the 2003 film of Touching the Void made by Kevin Macdonald.
-Simpson recalls: "I remember thinking, bloody hell, I'm going to die to Boney M".

 A musical based on the music of Boney M., Daddy Cool, opened in London in August 2006 to mixed reviews and sluggish ticket sales, causing it to close in February 2007.
 From April to July 2007, the show played in a mobile theatre in Berlin, which was specially designed for it.